rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-windows-server-boot-failure-after-exiting-rescue-mode.md

 ### Windows Server 2008

-First, ensure that the volume is automatically assigned a drive letter, usually **D:**, by opening **Computer Management**.
+First, ensure that the volume has an automatically assigned drive letter, usually **D:**, by opening **Computer Management**.
 Right-click **Disk 1** and then select **On-line**.

-For Windows 2008 SP2, the BCD store resides on the system partition.
+For Windows Server&reg; 2008 SP2, the boot configuration data (BCD) store resides on the system partition.
 When you edit the boot loader settings, you need to ensure that the partition setting is the driver where the system partition is located.
 By putting the correct disk signature into the BCD store, the Windows server